thenithinbalaji/PadiDa-Extension/readme.md

 ```
   chrome://extensions
 ```
-+ Alternatively, open this page by clicking on the Extensions menu button and selecting Manage Extensions at the bottom of the menu.

-+ Alternatively, open this page by clicking on the Chrome menu, hovering over More Tools then select Extensions
++ Alternatively, open this page by clicking on the Extensions menu button and selecting Manage Extensions at the bottom of the menu or by clicking on the Chrome menu, hovering over More Tools then select Extensions

 | Unpacking the Extension | Pinning the extension |
 |:------------------------:|:----------------------------------------------:|